What Exactly Does Simple Living Really Mean?

 To live simply means different things to different people, myself included.
-For example, I am not willing to forgo everyday conveniences like electricity, television, the internet or a few decent items of clothing – but some are.
-But I am willing to give up $35,000 sports cars, a mortgage I cannot afford just to try to impress people, extravagant vacations to far away lands, and going out to dinner every night of the week.
+For example, I am not willing to forgo everyday conveniences like electricity, television, the internet or a few decent items of clothing — but some are.
+But I am willing to give up expensive sports cars, a mortgage I cannot afford just to try to impress people, extravagant vacations to far away lands, and going out to dinner every night of the week.
 Why am I willing to give those things up?
-So I don’t have to work 60 hours a week at a job I don’t like just to be able to try to pay for them!
-There was a time, back in the day, when I sold my soul for money.
-Sure, I didn’t make a deal with the actual Devil, but I might as well of – I hated my job, I hated the travel I had to do for it, and I was becoming increasingly lethargic and unhealthy because of it.
-But hey, the money was good – and that was all that mattered!
+So I don’t have to work 60 hours a week at a job I don’t like just to be able to try to pay for them all!
+There was a time back in the day when I feel as though I sold my soul for money.
+Sure, I didn’t make a deal with the actual Devil, but I might as well have – I hated my job, I hated the travel I had to do for it, and I was becoming increasingly lethargic and unhealthy because of it.
+But hey, the money was good – and that was all that mattered, right?
 Until one day I said enough is enough, and walked away without a safety net.
-Something in me keyed me into the fact that no matter how much money I made or how much harder I worked, this lifestyle was not going to make me happy, and I had to get out asap.
+Something in me keyed me into the fact that no matter how much money I made or how much harder I worked, this lifestyle was not going to make me happy and I had to get out asap.
 So I did, and that was the beginning of trying to live a more simple life.

-So for us, and me especially, simple living is living the way you want to live without having to compromise who you are or who you want to be.
-By owning my own freelance business, I make my own hours and earn enough income to support us.
+So for me, simple living is living the way you want to live without having to compromise who you are or who you want to be.
+By owning my own freelance business, I make my own hours and (usually) earn enough income to live comfortably.
 Am I going to get rich doing this?
 Nope, probably not.
 Do I feel the need to get rich anymore?
 Nope.
 I am doing things my way, at my new speed, and that is what we were after.
 That’s my definition of simple living.
 What’s yours?

 Look forward to seeing more posts, I enjoy your other sites and will be following this one too!!!!